thejoyoflife/CKAD-prep-minikube/README.md

         - keep this running in the terminal.

 # Tips:
-- In doubt use -h flag while using
+- In doubt use -h flag while using kubectl
 - https://kubernetes.io/docs/reference/kubectl/cheatsheet/ - use the kn function to work with namespaces during exam.